 Using the Ares API to Upload Files

 As of Ares 5.0, new installations will utilize the API has a default method for file uploads.
-During installation, the ClientUploadMethod Customization Key default value of API and an API config file will be created during installation for use within the client.
+During installation, the ClientUploadMethod Customization Key will be assigned the value of API and an API config file will be created for use within the client.
 For previous installations of Ares, please follow the steps below to change your file upload method from FTP or FileShare to API.